Johnson City Roundtrip The Southern Dozen Ride 05 Music to your Ears

 RouteXpert René Plücken (MRA Master)

-Part 5 of the Southern Dozen, the ride is officially an 88 miles round-trip from Johnson City to Bristol.
-To make the ride more interesting we will ride via country roads back to Johnson City.
+This is part 5 “Music to my Ears” of The Southern Dozen, the ride is officially an 88 mile round trip from Johnson City to Bristol.
+To make the ride more interesting we take back roads to Johnson City.

 Animation